mkopylec/charon-spring-boot-starter/README.md

         -
             name: # Name of the mapping.
             path: / # Path for mapping incoming HTTP requests URIs.
+            rewritten-path: # Path to rewrite the original path from incoming HTTP requests URIs.
             destinations: # List of destination hosts where HTTP requests will be forwarded.
             asynchronous: false # Flag for enabling and disabling asynchronous HTTP request forwarding.
             strip-path: true # Flag for enabling and disabling mapped path stripping from forwarded request URI.